Qqwy/haskell-vary/README.md

      * Or even if the downloaded file /is/ an image, it might have a much too high resolution to attempt to read;

- The first instinct of many Haskell programmers is to write dedicated sum types for these errors like so:
+ The first instinct might be to write dedicated sum types for these errors like so:

 ```haskell
 data Image = Image